Surfing Fitness After 70: Training, Recovery & Longevity Lessons from Joseph Grassadonia

 His message is simple, but powerful: with discipline, curiosity, and self-care, your best years may still be ahead.

-Positioned at the base of a towering North Shore swell, Joseph Grassadonia demonstrates the grit and timing needed to 'charge' Sunset Beach.
-Standing at the bottom of the massive turquoise wall, he provides a breathtaking visual of senior fitness in action, successfully taking on one of the world's most challenging surf breaks.
+At the base of a towering North Shore swell, Joseph Grassadonia charges Sunset Beach—showcasing precise timing, grit, and senior fitness at one of the world’s most challenging surf breaks.

 Quick Takeaways: Surfing Fitness After 70